RJSD3V/climate_pulse_db/README.md

 - Join the [chat](https://community.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+## Data Sources

+You need to ingest the data sources first.
+You can ingest a single source by using the get_data.py script by running it with inline command line parameter that needs the year for which you want the data for.